Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 * Users: In order to become a registration, users will be asked to registered their details via the My Account\Register link that appears in the main navbar left side.
 Once users are registered they can update their details, shipping address and also users can see a purchase history aswel as the current bag with previous products selected ready for checkout.

 * Administration: There is administration area where staff/admin can have control over the site.
 Via administration control, staff/admin can control website products, they can be udated, edit, or deleted.
 This area also controls all the registered users and their details.

-### Database:

-This project uses the following Databases.
-* SQlite
-    * Cloud Base Database to hold categories and products, orders and users.

 ## Features